MichaelFYang/far_planner/README.md

   <img src="img/indoor.gif" alt="Indoor" width="70%"/>
 </p>

 Anytime during the navigation, users can use the control panel to navigate the vehicle by clicking the in the black box.
 The system will switch to *smart joystick* mode - the vehicle tries to follow the virtual joystick command and avoid collisions at the same time.
-To resume FAR planner navigation, press the 'Resume Navigation to Goal' button or use the 'Goalpoint' button to set a new goal.
+To resume FAR Planner navigation, press the 'Resume Navigation to Goal' button or use the 'Goalpoint' button to set a new goal.
 Note that users can use a PS3/4 or Xbox controller instead of the virtual joystick.
 For more information, please refer to our development environment page.

 <p align="center">
   <img src="img/control_panel.png" alt="ControlPanel" width="30%"/>